jvelazqueztraut/ofxVLCVideoPlayer/readme.txt

 Tested on Windows 7 x86.

 How to use:
-1. Set include paths: libs/libvlc/include
+1. Add include paths: libs/libvlc/include

-2. Link libvlc.lib, libvlccore.lib.
+2. Add library search paths: libs/libvlc/lib/msvc.
+Link libvlc.lib, libvlccore.lib.

 3. Copy all contente of libs/libvls/bin to bin dir.
 That is VLC plugins folder(VLC\plugins) and libvlc.dll and libvlccore.dll.